Public services in Brighton and Hove: Waste disposal

 Veolia's refuse disposal facility at Hollingdean Depot.

 Waste disposal, recycling and street cleaning in the city are the responsibility of a council department called City Clean, who are based at Hollingdean Depot.
 Household recycling sites at Hove (Old Shoreham Road) and Whitehawk (Wilson Avenue), which accept large items, electrical goods and garden waste, are managed by private utility company Veolia on behalf of the council.
 The council also offers bulky waste collection and garden waste collection services, and provides special bins at various points along the seafront for the disposal of barbecues.
 Traders and businesses can use the council's trade waste disposal and recycling services.

 As of 2021 there were about 600 communal refuse bins and 1,650 communal recycling bins (150 for glass and 1,500 for plastic, cardboard and other materials) in the city.
 Approximately 209 tonnes of refuse and recycling were collected by refuse operatives each day.
 The largest communal bins, mostly in on-street city-centre locations, have a capacity of 3200 L and are emptied by a fleet of diesel-powered side-lifting refuse collection vehicles.
 In May 2022 the council announced a plan to replace five of these vehicles with four new electric-powered vehicles by 2023 or 2024.
 At that time there were already two electric-powered rear-lifting refuse collection vehicles in the fleet.

 The site of the present City Clean depot at Hollingdean has been associated with refuse disposal for more than 200 years.
-It was originally the site of the Brighton parish "dust-yard" where rubbish and excrement collectors called scavengers, appointed by the Brighton Commissioners under the terms of the 1810 Brighton Town Act, took the materials they collected.
+It was originally the site of the Brighton parish "dust-yard" where rubbish and excrement collectors called scavengers, appointed by the Brighton Commissioners under the terms of the Brighthelmstone Improvement Act 1810 (50 Geo.
+3. c. xxxviii), took the materials they collected.
 A "dust destructor" was built at the site in 1886 to incinerate the refuse and produce clinker which was used by Brighton Corporation for the construction of pavements and similar.
 It went out of use in 1952 and was demolished; the present Veolia facility was built later and the remaining land is used as a depot by the council.
 The tip and recycling site at Wilson Avenue, called Sheepcote Valley, opened when the dust destructor was closed.
 Around the early 1980s waste began to be dumped in the landfill site at Beddingham near Lewes run by East Sussex County Council.
 The Beddingham Facility closed in 2009 when it became full.
 Since 2012 Brighton and Hove's refuse has been incinerated at the Newhaven ERF which produces electricity for the surrounding area.